 Education: Any combination of training and experience equivalent to graduation from a standard senior high school.

-Experience: PREVIOUS 9-1-1- DISPATCH EXPERIENCE REQUIRED.
+Experience: PREVIOUS 9-1-1- DISPATCH EXPERIENCE PREFERRED.

 Knowledge and Skills: Considerable knowledge of the geography of the city, location of streets and important buildings, and the location of police personnel and equipment.
 Good diction, clear voice, and skill in operating telephone and radio equipment along with receiving and transmitting calls.
 Proficient skill in the operation of a keyboard.
 Ability to think clearly and act quickly in emergency situations.
 Ability to understand and follow moderately complex oral and written instructions.
 Ability to keep simple clerical records.
 Basic skills in operation of computer.